Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/useful-macros.md

 - You can perform `MOONRAKER_RESTORE_DATABASE` macro to restore Moonraker database using `backup_database.tar.gz` file.

+- You can perform `RELOAD_CAMERA` macro to restore a disconnected camera without needing to restart the printer.

 <br />

 **If you like my work, don't hesitate to support me by paying me a 🍺 or a ☕.
 Thank you 🙂**